» Contents

 against which you can easily acquire the required resistance, for example

-by buying a ring or amulet from the magic store or maybe even by choosing
+by buying a ring or amulet from the magic shop or maybe even by choosing

 a race that has intrinsic resistance to the element you are planning to use